EXCLUSIVE-S&P, Markit finalists for $1 bln-plus Barclays index unit -sources

 Representatives for Barclays, Markit and S&P declined to comment.
 S&P is owned by McGraw Hill Financial Inc.

-With investors pouring billions of dollars into passively managed funds, more firms are looking to broaden their index-based offerings.
-In January, S&P Dow Jones Indices Chief Executive Alex Matturri told Reuters it was interesting looking at bidding on index businesses that come to market, including the index businesses run by Russell and Barclays..

-Barclays' U.S. Aggregate Bond Index, which the bank bought as part of the Lehman Brothers acquisition during the financial crisis, is among the platform's best-known offerings.
+The U.S. Aggregate Bond Index, which Barclays bought as part of the Lehman Brothers acquisition during the financial crisis, is among the platform's best-known offerings.

 In addition, the Barclays business includes a risk solutions software tool used by institutional investors to perform analysis of their holdings.